Growing the Impact: Building Capacity for Statewide and Regional Food System Plans

 Abstract:

-This project creates a multi-state, virtual professional development community of practice (CP), bringing together diverse leaders working on current and emerging food system plan/charter efforts in the North Central region.
-This CoP seeks to address common challenges and strategies to foster more equitable, sustainable, diverse, and healthy local/regional food systems.
+This project created a multi-state, virtual professional development community of practice (CoP), bringing together diverse leaders working on the North Central region's current and emerging food system plan/charter efforts.
+Together, we sought to address common challenges and strategies to foster more equitable, sustainable, diverse, and healthy local/regional food systems within and among our states.

 Project Objectives: